Striving to be seen: Black Girl Gamers on Twitch

 The Entertainment Software Association doesn't track race, though it found in 2017 that 55 percent of video game players in the US were men.
-The Independent Game Developers Association attempts to distill the global, professional gaming industry each year in a detailed survey, and in 2017 it found 74 percent of respondents identified as men, and 21 percent as women.
+The International Game Developers Association attempts to distill the global, professional gaming industry each year in a detailed survey, and in 2017 it found 74 percent of respondents identified as men and 21 percent as women.
 Meanwhile, 68 percent identified as white and just 1 percent as black.
 As the IGDA noted, "This is inconsistent with the 2016 US census data which reported that 61 percent of the US population was white, 13 percent was black."

 Twitch seems to mirror these skewed statistics.

 "'Welcome everyone' is a core value at Twitch," a spokesperson told Engadget.
-"It helps to guide the policy, staff, community, tools, and technology dedicated to fostering a safe, positive experience on Twitch every day.
+"It helps to guide the policy, staff, community, tools and technology dedicated to fostering a safe, positive experience on Twitch every day.
 It also inspires the programs we have to celebrate and support our diverse community members including our own annual site-wide holiday, TwitchUnity, as well as at TwitchCon."

 Twitch said it doesn't share details about specific streamers when it comes to becoming a Partner, out of respect for their privacy.
 The spokesperson added, "Our Partnerships team often field follow-up questions from streamers who are pursuing Partnership in order to provide additional guidance.
 We also have the Twitch Creator Camp, Achievements and Stream Summary, and the Affiliates program, which are designed to help pave the way to Partnership and provide more clarity on the process."

 More than 2.2 million streamers go live on Twitch every month, and there are more than 272,000 Partners and Affiliates on the site.
-Lopez figured that, with a growing audience, a focus on an underserved community and a featured spot during TwitchUnity, BGG met all the requirements to become Partner.
+Lopez figured that with a growing audience, a focus on an underserved community and a featured spot during TwitchUnity, BGG met all the requirements to become Partner.
 That wasn't the case.

 "I don't like the fact that it's kind of a contradiction when you have certain Twitch streamers saying the n-word on stream and you're just counting it as a bad day, as opposed to actually tackling that behavior," Lopez said.
 "I do feel like token diversity is a buzzword.
 Tokenizing people of color, using them to just seem progressive is definitely a thing.
 But I feel like, from my perspective, I will use that to my benefit."